johnckealy/djengu/README.md

 ## Hosting multiple web applications on the same server instance

-Because Djengu is decoupled by design, it is possible to host several completely indendent applications on the same server instance.
-This is done using CaddyServer's built-in reverse proxy capability.
+Because Djengu is decoupled by design, it is possible to host several completely independent applications on the same server instance.
+This is done using CaddyServer's built-in reverse-proxy.

 Everything is controlled from the `Caddyfile`, which will install at `/caddy/Caddyfile` in the vagrant VM.
 You can add extra applications and then reference the docker containers.
 The important thing to remember when doing this is to use unique port numbers for each instance, and reference these port numbers in the `Caddyfile`.
+In production, you may place the `caddy/` directory anywhere you wish, but you must add each individual application to the same `Caddyfile`.

 ## Flavours